George F. Johnson: Endicott-Johnson Co. and The Square Deal

 In 1899, Johnson became co-owner of the business with Henry B. Endicott, which was renamed the Endicott-Johnson Co.
 Under his presidency, the company grew to eight factories in Broome County, New York, employing about 10,000.
 Endicott-Johnson was the first company in the shoe industry to introduce the 8-hour workday, 40-hour workweek, and comprehensive medical care.
 This 40-hour work week was a unit-production based wage rather than an hourly based wage.
 Despite paying some of the highest wages in the industry, Endicott-Johnson was consistently profitable.

 Although Johnson oversaw many different factories throughout the Susquehanna Valley of Broome County, he attracted many immigrant workers to the area by offering to build homes.
 Although the name Johnson was given to the city in NY where George F. arrived, the city of Endicott better reflects his intimate vision for a prosperous community.
 This is because Johnson himself developed nearly all of the residential neighborhoods in Endicott, selling houses to the workers at a cost to himself of $1000 each.

-Until he died in 1948, Johnson saw to it that Endicott-Johnson employees received a range of benefits that were not typically offered by most employers at the time.
+In December 1939, Johnson got pneumonia and was forced to retire from the business.
+Johnson saw to it that Endicott-Johnson employees received a range of benefits that were not typically offered by most employers at the time.
 The company also created parks (containing swimming pools and carousels that anyone could ride for free), medical facilities, restaurants, libraries, and recreational facilities—all designed to provide high quality goods and services to the employees for free or at a low cost.

 The Square Deal Towns of Endicott & Johnson City have set the precedent of eager industrial labor habits for Broome County.
 The humming EJ factories and neighborhoods were the origins of International Business Machines.
 Endicott and Johnson City were where George F. Johnson revolutionized the pay system and improved relationships between capital and labor.

 Here is a quote from George F.: "To know in the morning that your compensation is fixed; to know that you must do the same thing all day long, to know that whether you do a little more or a little less, whether you are more or less interested and more or less efficient, your pay is automatically fixed-creates the most deadly monotony that I can believe possible".
 Here he describes what was then called the piece worker system, whereas Professor Melvyn Dubovsky calls Johnson's ethic "welfare capitalism".

 The community of Lestershire was renamed Johnson City, New York, in 1916 in honor of Johnson, and Endicott-Johnson workers built two arches over the area's main road in the early ’20s, one at the entrance to Johnson City and the other in Endicott, New York, stating that they were the gateways to the "Square Deal Towns".
 Endicott-Johnson would become the largest manufacturer of footwear in the United States, employing 24,000 workers at its peak.